 Play is the language of children.
-Play is how children communicate, express, and process their world around them.
+Play is how children communicate, express, and process the world around them.
 This is why play therapy is a widely used and important part of children’s counselling around the world.

 Play is a natural way for children to express themselves, their thoughts, and their feelings.

-In play, children (and adults) can externalize images stored in the right brain.
+In play therapy, children (and adults) can externalize images stored in the right brain.
 Some images may have been stored in the unconscious because these images may have been overwhelming or traumatic.
 Play and art help us access these images in our unconscious right brain, externalize them, then put language to the stories created.
-This process helps to integrate the left brain and enhance feelings of comfort and resolve.
-Through their play, children can develop healthy neural pathways and face really tough stuff at a safe psychological distance.
+This process helps to integrate the left brain which can enhance feelings of comfort and resolve.
+Through their play, children can develop healthy neural pathways and face really tough stuff from a safe psychological distance.

 Because the play is small (i.e. we are using toys, figurines, and miniatures) and metaphorical (i.e. the stories children create are often a metaphorical version of what they are experiencing in their lives), this allows the processing of tough stuff to be much more tolerable as it gives children an indirect way to safely process their struggles from a distance.

-My work, as a children’s counsellor is to help support children by reflecting on their inner world through their stories, crafts, and art creations.
+My work, as a children’s counsellor and play therapist, is to help support children by reflecting on their inner world through their stories, crafts, and art creations.
 I model self-regulation and I help children gain mastery over how to process their challenges and triumphs in life in healthy ways.

 So How Do We Use Art & Play In Children’s Counselling Online?

 Children choose, from various resources, to try coping activities before heading into Cozy Cabin where there are resources for arts, crafts, board games, emotion-based educational videos and books, music, digital art, story creator programs, an online dollhouse, and even a virtual sand tray therapy space.